Bean Curry

 Make the recipe your own

-I like to use quite a few green chillies but the number of these is entirely dependent on how hot you like the bean curry.
+I like to use quite a few green chillies but the number of these is entirely dependent on how hot you like the black eyed pea (bean) curry.
 This also goes for the chilli powder, I like the bean curry to be hot but everyone has their own tastes regarding heat from chillies.

 Keralan Black Eyed Bean Curry